azurecrystalz/azurecrystalz.github.io/source/_posts/ev3ns-mainstory-A-p1.md

 {% bubble Raito %}
 Just a warning, the leader of my gang’s rival is…

-Let’s see… In terms of Euchre, if I were the King, then he’d be the Jack.
+Let’s see… In terms of Euchre[^4], if I were the King, then he’d be the Jack.

 He’s dangerous, so be careful.
 {% endbubble %}